 Step 3: Replace examples wholesale

-Examples carry the heaviest assumptions.
-If the domain changed, all examples must be replaced.
-Edited examples are worse than no examples.
+Examples carry the heaviest assumptions, so if the domain changed, all examples must be replaced.
+Edited examples are worse than no examples, because they keep the old structure while pretending to be new.

 Bad: Edit "the deploy failed because env var was missing" to